RascalSoftware/RAT-Docs/source/utilities/livePlot.rst

 Live Updating Plots
 ===================
 Sometimes it is useful to be able to monitor the progress of a fit in real time for long simulations.
-For Simplex and DE fits, RAT sends out 'events', which send out data concerning the reflectivity, SLD's and more as the fit progresses.
+For Simplex and DE fits, RAT sends out 'events', which send out data concerning the reflectivity, SLDs and more as the fit progresses.
 To visualize the plot event data, we use the live plots as follows:

 .. tab-set-code::
     .. code-block:: Matlab